 The Internet and social media have forever changed the way companies search for new clients.
 It leveled the playing field, allowing even small startups to fight for the spotlight alongside big, consolidated brands.

-But more opportunities also means more competition.
-So how can you make your business be seen by a broader audience and attract new clients with less money to invest?
+But more opportunities also mean more competition.
+So, how can your business reach a wider audience and attract new clients while investing less money?

 The answer is Inbound Marketing.
-This marketing strategy, created by Brian Halligan, cofounder of Hubspot, is a smart way to build a great online presence for your company, generate awareness, engage, convert more, and increase customer loyalty.
+This strategy is a smart way to build a great online presence for your company.
+It generates awareness, engages the audience, converts more, and increases customer loyalty.

 This text will go over: